 Minister of State for Planning and Local Government Kieran O’Donnell TD said:

 “I welcome the collaborative approach led by the Department, the Local Authority Waters Programme, and all 31 local authorities with relevant State agencies, other stakeholders and local communities with the shared goal of meeting the requirements of the EU Water Framework Directive to have all natural waters at a good standard by 2027.
 This year we’ve seen Tidy Towns Committees, Community Groups, Scouts and GAA clubs awarded funding through this scheme to make improvements to their local waters and it’s heartening to see such strong representation from throughout all of our local authorities.”

-Types of projects approved for funding include:
+Types of projects approved for funding this year include:

 - Preparation of local plans such as feasibility studies, habitat management plans, ecological surveys, and biodiversity action plans.

 - Awareness raising initiatives such as river clean ups, biodiversity information boards, citizen science workshops, outdoor classrooms, rainwater harvesting, and enhancement of wetlands.